A Capacity-Based Rationale for Multi-Head Attention: Explicit Constructions for RGR

 \paragraph{Construction II: Permutations Under Compressive Embeddings}

-We now extend the permutation case to the compressive regime $d_{\text{model}}\ll m$ under a \emph{Gaussian unit‑norm} embedding.\footnote{Random spherical codes are nearly orthogonal—inner products concentrate tightly around $0$—which lets us obtain clean dot‑product thresholds and $O(\log m)$ scaling in our separation arguments.
+We now extend the permutation case to the compressive regime $d_{\text{model}}\ll m$ under a \emph{Gaussian unit‑norm} embedding:\footnote{Random spherical codes let us obtain clean dot‑product thresholds in our separation arguments, but we generalize this to arbitrary embeddings in App.~\ref{sec:upper-details}.
 This cosine‑geometry is also standard and effective in practice: many systems explicitly constrain features to a hypersphere (e.g., NormFace and ArcFace in face recognition; Spherical Text Embedding in NLP; spherical objectives in metric learning).
-See \cite{vershynin2018high,dasgupta2003jl} for concentration/JL background and \cite{wang2017normface,deng2019arcface,meng2019ste,zhang2020spherical} for representative uses of unit‑sphere embeddings.} Each item $v_i$ is embedded as a fixed vector $\mathbf{x}_i\in\mathbb{R}^{d_{\text{model}}}$ drawn i.i.d.\ as $\tilde{\mathbf{x}}_i\sim\mathcal N(0,I/d_{\text{model}})$ and then $L_2$‑normalized, i.e., $\mathbf{x}_i=\tilde{\mathbf{x}}_i/\|\tilde{\mathbf{x}}_i\|_2$.
+See also \cite{wang2017normface,deng2019arcface,meng2019ste,zhang2020spherical}.} Each item $v_i$ is embedded as a fixed vector $\mathbf{x}_i\in\mathbb{R}^{d_{\text{model}}}$ drawn i.i.d.\ as $\tilde{\mathbf{x}}_i\sim\mathcal N(0,I/d_{\text{model}})$ and then $L_2$‑normalized, i.e., $\mathbf{x}_i=\tilde{\mathbf{x}}_i/\|\tilde{\mathbf{x}}_i\|_2$.
 Write $X\in\mathbb{R}^{m\times d_{\text{model}}}$ for the matrix with $i$‑th row $\mathbf{x}_i^\top$.
 Given such an embedding and permutation $\pi$, our goal is to construct attention parameters that recognize $G$.